petabyt/windows-gtk/README.md

 It looks better (no pixelated fonts, better looking theme), but
 it is 2mb larger.
 Choose whatever works for you.

+In order to get the used DLLs, I inspected the GTK demo applications
+and used the Windows `tasklist` utility to find what was used.

 - Note that these files are only for 64 bit Windows.
 - I've only tested it on Windows 7 and 10 (works fine).